5 Prominent Use Cases of Generative AI in Manufacturing

 1. Product Quality Assurance

-A generative AI platform can pinpoint where in the production line defects are occurring and provide recommendations to course-correct.
+A generative AI platform can pinpoint where defects are occurring in the production line and provide recommendations to correct them.
 Furthermore, manufacturers can leverage generative AI to accurately predict how many faulty products will be made over a specific time interval.

 Related Content